nivibalu/Getting-and-Cleaning-Data/README.md

     -Merges the two datasets.
     -Converts the activity and subject columns into factors.
     -Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

+Additional information about the variables, data, and transformations can be found in the CodeBook.MD file.